 Battery Life and Charging Convenience

-- Magnetic Charging: Some premium styluses magnetically attach to compatible tablets (like the Apple Pencil 2nd Gen) for convenient wireless charging.
+- Magnetic Charging: Some premium styluses, like the Apple Pencil 2nd Gen, magnetically attach to compatible tablets for convenient wireless charging.

 Tip Design: Precision vs. Durability